OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 ***

-After the tenants are created, I make the following script that turns the old project variables into [variable templates](https://octopus.com/docs/projects/variables/variable-templates) to provide a value for each tenant.
+After the tenants are created, you need to make the following script that turns the old project variables into [variable templates](https://octopus.com/docs/projects/variables/variable-templates) to provide a value for each tenant.

 The script requires the following inputs:

 - `$projectNames`: The *old* project name that contains the current project variables along with the *new* name of the project you would like to create the variable templates for.
 - `$$newEnvironmentNames`: A list of environment names used to scope project variables and template variables per tenant.